esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/news/2026-09-07-Rabobank-Clubsupport.en.md

 title: "Rabobank Clubsupport"
 publishDate: 2026-09-07T12:00:00+02:00
 ---

-## Rabobank Clubsupport
+Hear Ye, Hear Ye: vote for Fantasy Court!
-Spread the word, spread the word: vote for Fantasy Court!
-We’re slowly waking up from our post-Fantasy Court summer slumber, and preparations for 2027 are already well underway.
-And this is where we could really use your help!
-Are you a Rabobank member and do you live in the Eindhoven region?
-Then please vote for our parent organisation, E.S.R.G.
-Knights of the Kitchen Table.
-We will use this contribution to help make Fantasy Court possible again every year.
+We’re slowly awakening from our post-Fantasy Court summer slumber, and preparations for the 2027 edition are already in full swing.
+However, we could really use your help with that!
+Are you a Rabobank member and do you live in or near Eindhoven?
+Then you can vote for our parent organization, the E.S.R.G.
+Knights of the Kitchen Table, in Rabobank’s Club Support poll.
+The contribution we receive from this campaign helps us make Fantasy court possible year after year.

-You can vote from 7 through 29 September via the Rabobank website: https://www.rabobank.nl/leden/clubsupport/stemmen.
-Every vote helps enormously!
-Each year, Fantasy Court works hard to keep our event as accessible as possible, both for vendors and for visitors.
-As we are a non-profit event, we depend on sponsors and grants to organise Fantasy Court, and every little bit helps.
+Voting is possible from September 7 through 29 via the Rabobank website at https://www.rabobank.nl/leden/clubsupport/stemmen, and every vote makes a difference!
+We at Fantasy Court always strive to keep our events as accessible as possible, for both exhibitors and for guests.
+But since we’re a nonprofit, we rely heavily on sponsors and grants to organize our events, so every little bit helps.

-And really, who hasn’t dreamed of an extra portable toilet at Fantasy Court?
+And let’s be honest: who doesn’t dream of an extra portable toilet at Fantasy Court?